artyom-mameev/quester/README.md

 ![Choice](readme/icons/icons8-question-mark-48.png)

 Has a name.
-Can contain a *room* to which the choice leads, or the *conditions*.
+Can contain a *room* to which the choice leads, or a *conditions*.

 ### Flag